 The IPA is a non-governmental organisation.
 Its aims are to create and strengthen bonds of friendship between members of the police service, promote international cooperation in social, cultural and professional fields, encourage peaceful co-existence between peoples and preservation of world peace, improve the public image of the police service and enhance recognition of the IPA by international bodies.

 The International Police Association was founded on the initiative of British Police Sergeant Arthur Troop, who after the Second World War made contact with his colleagues from Denmark, Norway, Sweden and Finland in order to exchange professional experience.
 Thus, he established a correspondent connection with the police from a number of countries.

 In 1949 he had an article published in the British Police Review.
 Following an amazing response, Arthur was convinced he should proceed, and the IPA was founded on 1 January 1950 under the Esperanto motto ‘Servo per Amikeco’ (Service Through Friendship).
 Arthur Troop became the first Secretary General of the British Section.

 Today, the IPA is the biggest Police Association in the world with more than 500,000 members in nearly 100 countries, of which 69 are affiliated National Sections, and the organisation is represented on 5 continents.

-The IPA is in Consultative (Special) Status with the Economic and Social Council of the United Nations, and also is in Consultative Status with the Council of Europe.
+IPA is an NGO in Consultative (Special) Status with the Economic and Social Council of the United Nations;

 IPA Russian Section Main Fields of Activity: